Purple-Tentacle/BangleAppsDev/apps/chronowid/README.md

 The widget is always active, but only shown when the timer is on.
 Hours, minutes, seconds and timer status can be set with an app.

+Depending on when you start the timer, it may alert up to 0,999 seconds early.
+This is because it checks only for full seconds.
+When there is less than one seconds left, it buzzes.
+This cannot be avoided without checking more than every second, which I would like to avoid.

 ## Screenshots

 TBD